senocular/senocular.github.com/articles/js_history_of_decorators.md

 * **start**: (Hooks) Callback for hook side effects.
 * **replace**: (Hooks) Callback for replacing definitions in hooks.
 * **finish**: (Hooks) Callback for hook side effects.
-* **extras**: Additional definition objects that represent new definitions or hooks that can be handled in addition to the current decorated item.
+* **extras**: An array of additional decorator descriptor objects that represent new definitions or hooks that can be handled in addition to the current decorated item.

-Hooks are a notable feature that represent decorator descriptors that don't necessarily apply to a decorated member, rather allow callbacks to be run at different times during the definition process.
+Hooks are a notable new feature that allow callbacks to be run at different times during the definition process.
+A normal decorator can be transformed into a hook by adding a hook callback to the decorator descriptor, or they can be added separately in the `extras` array.

 With these changes, decorators were given the ability to completely change any and all definitions within a class, even in ways beyond that which is allowed by the `class` syntax.